DarekDev/parcel-flow/paper.md

 Existing workflow systems fall into two categories, both with drawbacks for specific use cases:

-1. **Heavyweight orchestrators** (Airflow, Prefect) provide production-grade features but require explicit dependency graphs, significant operational overhead, and weeks of learning curve.
+1. **Heavyweight orchestrators** (Airflow [@airflow], Prefect [@prefect]) provide production-grade features but require explicit dependency graphs, significant operational overhead, and weeks of learning curve.
 Array processing requires either dynamic DAG generation or explicit loops within nodes, mixing orchestration concerns with business logic.
 Their complexity makes them impractical for teaching workflow concepts or rapid prototyping.

 2. **End-user automation platforms** (Zapier, Make) are designed for non-programmers connecting pre-built integrations.
 While simple for their target use case, they lack the programmability and extensibility developers need for custom data transformations or experimental workflow research.